Published on July 9, 2013

 In the darkness of the night, with great care, the Luftwaffe navigators tuned in onto frequencies of specially aligned and directed tracking beams which kept them in line toward their desired entry points.
 Based on the selected target for that night, they would fly along beams that were pointed narrowly north along England’s eastern coast.
 Following the center of the beam, the pilots could ensure that crossing winds could be corrected to allow them to stay on course.
 Finally, relying on a crossing beam from a station in Norway, they would reach their turn point and fly west toward England’s coast and blacked-out cities beyond.

-Based on their beam system, usually the German crews could fly with confidence while they watched for any sign of the English coastline, timing the approach and knowing precisely where and when they would cross the shoreline.
+Based on their beam system, usually, the German crews could fly with confidence while they watched for any sign of the English coastline, timing the approach and knowing precisely where and when they would cross the shoreline.
 Then, based on the system they were using, a crossing signal would be tuned in on their navigation system to triangulate a position precisely where they were to drop their bombs.
 Finally, they would fly along another beam to return to their bases and land.

 The British Meacon System

 Since 1940, the British had become cagey and determined in their defenses against the night bombers.
 They had blacked out cities.
-They had erected patterns of lights in the countryside that were designed to lure unwary Luftwaffe crews into thinking that they were over a semi-blacked out city, such as London, York or Portsmouth, hoping to mislead and cause the Germans to drop their bombs into empty farm fields.
+They had erected patterns of lights in the countryside that were designed to lure unwary Luftwaffe crews into thinking that they were over a semi-blacked-out city, such as London, York, or Portsmouth, hoping to mislead and cause the Germans to drop their bombs into empty farm fields.
 By 1941, night fighters were also employed to hunt the German bombers.
 New inland mobile radar stations were established to control the aircraft crews and guide them to individual targets.
 The night skies had become a deadly game of cat and mouse.

 Meacon was a revolutionary new approach to combating the night bomber offensive.
 It relied on trickery by mimicking the German’s own navigational beam system in hopes of misguiding the Luftwaffe bombers to ensure that they dropped their bombs away from population centers.
 On the night of July 9, 1940, a variation on the new Meacon central tactic was employed — based on the approach of that night’s raids, the British controllers of the Meacon system chose to direct the incoming Luftwaffe planes along a path that was further west of their intended northerly route over the North Sea.
-If it worked, the bombers would unwitting fly over the cliffs and highlands along the country’s eastern coast and, due to their extremely low altitudes, would crash into the terrain.
-As such, Meacon became a new and deadly type of warfare, one where enemy planes could theoretically destroyed by electronics alone.
+If it worked, the bombers would unwittingly fly over the cliffs and highlands along the country’s eastern coast and, due to their extremely low altitudes, would crash into the terrain.
+As such, Meacon became a new and deadly type of warfare, one where enemy planes theoretically could be destroyed by electronics alone.

 Like Flies into an Electronic Trap

 That night, the pilots and aircrews of Kampfgeschwader 106 flew unwittingly into this new trap laid out by the Meacon controllers.
 Many of them recognized the trickery and maintained course over the water.
 As fog and mist concealed the coastal highlands, three of the Junkers Ju 88A night bombers, however, were misled.
 At 11:48 pm, the first of the three was drawn west of course and crashed into the hills near Speeton, not far from Bridlington.
 The crash was catastrophic, killing the entire crew and destroying the aircraft.
 Just 18 minutes later at 12:06 am, a second Ju 88A night bomber hit the cliffs at Cliff Farm in Staithes, Yorkshire.
-Once again, the entire crew were killed and the plane destroyed.
+Once again, the entire crew was killed and the plane was destroyed.

 Over an hour later at 1:20 am, a third Ju 88A night bomber emerged from the mist to find itself skimming the hills at Speeton — in the same area as the first had crashed.
 This time, however, the bomber collided with slowly rising terrain and, unwillingly, performed a perfect belly landing on the fields.
 Incredibly, the crew emerged from the crashed Ju 88A alive.
 Quickly, they destroyed key equipment and papers from the bomber.
 Then, without delay, they set fire to the plane.
 Shortly thereafter, not far from their crash site, the downed airmen were captured.